 Attendance concerns will be communicated in the following ways:

-3, 6, and 10 State Letters
+3, 6, and 10 day State Letters

 When a student has missed 3, 6, or 10 days (unlawful) the state required notification will be sent.
 School officials and/or designees in charge of attendance will check these reports and generate and distribute this documentation each day for students reaching the 3, 6, and 10 day absence (unlawful) milestones.

-3, 6, and 10 Day Phone Calls and Emails

-At 3 days absent (and for high school, 3 class periods absent) – teachers will call and email to notify parents of the absence.
-The call will be logged and the email will be saved for documentation purpose.
-Principals will require and check attendance logs regularly.

-At 6 days absent (and for high school, 6 periods absent) – school counselors will contact parents by phone and email.
-An attendance improvement plan will be created and put into place.
-The district truancy officer will also be provided with names of students reaching this attendance milestone.
-Waiver forms and processes will be provided at this time as appropriate (lawful absences only).

-At 10 days absent (and for high school, 10 periods absent) – principals will hold mandatory face to face meetings with parents and students along with relevant stakeholders (school counselor, truancy officer, teacher, etc.).
-If appropriate, waiver forms and processes will be provided (lawful absences only).
+School Level Communication

+Schools will take an active part in maintaining communication concerning absences.

-The ability to be promoted (K-8) and/or the ability to receive credit for the course (9-12) will be part of this required meeting.
-Absences beyond 10 days may be a reason to deny credit and/or retain a student. unless those absences are officially waived.
+The ability to be promoted (K-8) and/or the ability to receive credit for the course (9-12).
+Excessive absences may be a reason to deny credit and/or retain a student.

 Lawful Absences